Weymouth, Dorset: Civil war

 During the English Civil War, control of Weymouth changed a number of times and the town was much damaged as a result.
 When conflict first broke out in 1642, Weymouth was peacefully occupied by Parliamentarians, but it was captured in August the following year by 2,000 Royalist cavalry and held until June 1644, when it was retaken.
 Around 250 people were killed in the local Crabchurch Conspiracy when sympathetic residents let Royalist soldiers into the town in February 1645.
 It was recaptured later that month and remained in Parliamentarian hands for the remainder of the war, despite enduring a protracted siege.

 George III

-The resort is among the first modern tourist destinations, after King George III's brother the Duke of Gloucester built a grand residence there, Gloucester Lodge, and passed the mild winter there in 1780; the King made Weymouth his summer holiday residence on fourteen occasions between 1789 and 1805, even venturing into the sea in a bathing machine.
+The resort is among the first modern tourist destinations, after one of King George III's brothers, the Duke of Gloucester, built a country house named Gloucester Lodge there; the Duke spent the winter of 1780 at the house.
+George III made Weymouth his summer holiday residence on fourteen occasions between 1789 and 1805, even venturing into the sea in a bathing machine.

-In celebration of the king's patronage, in 1810, a painted statue was built on the seafront.
-Known simply as the King's Statue, it was extensively renovated in 2007–8.
+In celebration of the king's patronage, in 1810, a painted statue was placed on the seafront.
+Known simply as the King's Statue, it was extensively renovated in 2007–08.
 A second tribute to George III, completed two years earlier in 1808, is the mounted white horse at Osmington.
 Designed by local architect James Hamilton, and cut into the chalk hillside by soldiers under his direction, the figure measures 280 ft long by 323 ft high.